SHOW NOTES:

 Notes

 From 1988 to 1991, I had been performing all over Seattle at open mikes, taverns, etc., with my collaborator at the time, singer and actress Maggie Bloodstone.
-She and I fronted a part-time band we christened "idiophone."
+She and I fronted a part-time band we called "idiophone."
 I worked out all the music with Tom Larsen on bass, Bien on guitar, and assorted drummers, out in a borrowed studio in the U District (by the University of Washington).
 Maggie and I each wrote half the lyrics for our shows.
 We didn't really collaborate that much lyrically, but we did give each other a lot of feedback.
 Without the band, we also did performances where I would read poems and then back her with a sampling keyboard (simple rap beats, etc.) on some of her numbers.

 By 1990, I realized I wanted a structure for our work.
 I envisioned something sort of like Vaudeville, sort of like Laurie Anderson's United States Live, and with touches of Ringling Brothers, backed, of course, by a punk band.
-The series of shows would be divided up by the various umbrella subjects on which the hundreds of poems I'd written were based.
+The series of performances would be divided up by the various umbrella subjects on which the hundreds of poems I'd written were based.
 I envisioned the performance series as having five parts, and I decided, for the sake of structure, to pattern each part of the series after a vowel sound.

 Why "American Language" as an overall moniker?
 Well, I wanted to go with something that was about the fact that I see American--not English--as the real language Americans speak.
 We're not British anymore, dammit!
 After looking through a lot of poems, I decided the five shows were going to be about language, the environment, space travel, the seasons, and death, subjects I found myself writing about a lot back then.